MichaelAkridge-NOAA/Open-Science-Codespaces/README.md

 # Open Science Codespaces
 <img src="./docs/logo.JPG" align="right" alt="logo" width="400"/>

-Create & Access Complete Cloud Compute Working Environments(Codespaces) quickly and easily.
-This repo setups temporary Github Codespaces for RStudio, Oracle and more.
+Quick & Easy Cloud Working Environments(Codespaces).
+This repo setups Github Codespaces for RStudio, Oracle and more.
 These can be used for
 - Reproducible Science Setups
 - Workshops
 - Portable Development